jacquescorbytuech/Blog/src/_posts/writing/20190818_weekly_reading.md

+---
-Title: Weekly Reading
+title: Weekly Reading
-Slug: 20190812-weekly-reading
+permalink: 20190812-weekly-reading
-Date: 2019-08-18 15:48
+date: 2019-08-18
-Summary: I finally finished The Inheritance of Rome!
+summary: I finally finished The Inheritance of Rome!
+---

 This week's been a good week, I was in Provence enjoying some much needed sunshine and rosé and catching up on some reading.